stridecolossus/JOVE/docs/blog/part-1-intro/introduction.md

 * How do we bind to the native Vulkan libraries?

-If the reader has no interest in the _why_ and wants to get straight to the nitty-gritty of the _how_ then this chapter can easily be skipped.
+If the reader has no interest in the _why_ and wants to get straight to the _how_ then this chapter can easily be skipped.

+The remainder of this section is concerned with the implementation of the Java bindings to the Vulkan native library, again the reader can skip to the [start](blog/part-2-triangle/instance) of the blog proper.

 ---